Startup Checklist

 Get an EIN

 To apply for an EIN for free, visit the IRS website or apply by mail, fax, or phone.
-For more information on how to apply, read our How to Get an EIN (for Free) guide.
+For more information on how to apply, read our How to Get an EIN guide.

 Register for Taxes

-Sales tax, or "sales and use tax," is a tax that states, counties, and municipalities charge on the sale of certain taxable goods or services.
+Sales tax, or “sales and use tax,” is a common tax that states, counties, and municipalities charge on the sale of certain taxable goods or services.
 Each state — and certain counties and municipalities — has its own set of rules and rates on what’s taxable within that jurisdiction.

 Obtain Licenses and Permits

-For more information on federal licensing, visit the federal licenses and permits page on the US Small Business Administration website.
+For more information on federal licensing, visit the federal licenses and permits page on the US Small Business Administration (SBA) website.

 To learn more about the permits and licenses required in your state, check out our How to Get a Business License guide.